oracle-livelabs/developer/dev-ai-app-dev-rel/quiz/quiz1.md

 - BLOBOFREGRET
 * VECTOR
 - VARCHAR2
+> Unless you have a solid reason not to, you should be using VECTOR data type to store vector embeddings.

-Q: What does the VECTOR_CHUNKS function do?
+Q: What does the VECTOR_CHUNKS function in Oracle AI Database do?
 - It's a hidden function that creates fresh, chunky dog food ondemand
 - Encrypts sensitive customer data
-* Splits text into smaller chunks to generate vector embeddings that can be used with vector indexes or hybrid vector indexes.
+* Splits text into smaller chunks to generate vector embeddings used with vector indexes or hybrid vector indexes.
 - Creates backup copies of database tables in bite-sized chunks
+> Chunking is a critical mechanism as embedding models have fixed token limits and, more importantly, smaller, semantically focused chunks produce more precise embeddings that match what a user is searching for rather than burying the relevant signal in a sea of unrelated context.

 Q: Which database feature combines data from one or more tables (e.g. CUSTOMERS, RETURN_REQUESTS) and projects a JSON document?
 * JSON Relational Duality View